clarkdatalabs/mapping_R/script_markup.md

 </center>
 You can look up other state and county codes using the U.S. Census Bureau site: <https://www.census.gov/geo/reference/codes/cou.html>

-### Projection and Layering
+### Projection and Layering with RGDAL

 Next we'll work with library `rgdal`, a package for working with projections and transformations of geospatial data.
-We want to find a projection appropriate for Florida.
-Make the EPSG data frame of projections (use `?make_EPSG()` to find out more about this table):
+We're going to read in a shape file of cultural points in Florida from the supplied data using function `readShapeSpatial()`.
+This function takes a `prj4`, a string containing the projection information of the shapefile, as an argument.
+We know already that our shapefile uses NAD83(HARN) / Florida GDL Albers.
+We can make the EPSG data frame of projections to find the `prj4` string for this projecttion (use `?make_EPSG()` to find out more about this table):

     library(rgdal)
     EPSG <- make_EPSG()